PARTHIBANMURALI/web1/README.md

 teachers, and administrators to access various school-related functionalities.

 '##Installation'

-Clone the repository to your local machine.
++Clone the repository to your local machine.

-Navigate to the project folder.
++Navigate to the project folder.

-Open the index.html file in your web browser to access the School Portal.
++Open the index.html file in your web browser to access the School Portal.